corn-mendoza/Fortune-Demo-Core2/README.md

 # Fortune Teller Demo and Source Code

 ## Overview
 This demo and accompanying source code is designed to help facilitate a deeper understanding of Pivotal Application Services, Spring Cloud Services, and Steeltoe.
-The source code is based on two existing projects:

 A live demonstration can be found [here](https://fortuneui.apps.islands.cloud/).
 This project is still in development and will be updated regularly.